-Use of estimates: The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+Use of estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.

 Budget: An operating budget is adopted and maintained by the governing board for the School pursuant to the requirements of Florida Statutes.
-The budget is adopted using the same basis of accounting that is used in the preparation of the basic financial statements.
+The budget is adopted using a similar basis of accounting that is used in the preparation of the basic financial statements.

-Date of management review: Subsequent events were evaluated by management through September 21, 2021, which is the date the financial statements were available to be issued.
+Date of management review: Subsequent events were evaluated by management through September 30, 2022, which is the date the financial statements were available to be issued.